Elon Musk says he ‘regrets’ social media attacks on Trump

 Tech billionaire Elon Musk has expressed regret over his broadsides against United States President Donald Trump following their spectacular public falling-out.

-“I regret some of my posts about President @realDonaldTrump last week.
-They went too far,” Musk said in a post on X on Wednesday.
+“I regret some of my posts about President @realDonaldTrump last week,” Musk said in a post on his social media platform X early on Wednesday.

 Recommended Storieslist of 4 items